"Every pastor needs to read this book on processes - it's ministry changing!" - John Johnson

 By Allen Ratta

+In this series I will be sharing many of the discoveries along with some of the innovative solutions that I have been implementing in my new role as an Executive Pastor in a “turn around” church.
 Many of you know that I have been training, consulting and writing on church growth for tens of thousands of pastors for the last 30 years.
-My recent book, The Optimized Church has been very well received.
+During those years I have been privileged to glean a lot of innovative best practices from around the nation.
+My recent book, The Optimized Church, which distills a great many of lessons learned, has been very well received.
 Yet I have been out of active pastoral ministry for over 16 years.
-So I jumped off the cliff and became a local church leader.
+Due to an unusual sense of God’s leading, I recently jumped off the cliff and became a local church leader.
 Forget theory!
-I am now living the day-to-day realities and pastoral challenges of growing a turn around church.
-How did it happen?
+I am now living the day-to-day realities and pastoral challenges of facilitating organizational health in a church that had suffered severe decline in attendance (3500 to 500), which has been followed by seven years of no growth.

 The Optimized Church is the